algolia/docsearch/docs/src/config-file.md

 `lang: en` and `version: latest`.
 It enables you to filter on [these `facetFilters`][2].

-The following example shows how you can filter results matching a specific language and version from the frontend
+The following example shows how the UI filters results matching a specific language and version.

 ```js
 docsearch({